Birding in Gambia

 Hamerkop

-The Hamerkop takes its name from the shape of its head, it has a long bill and crest at the back that looks somewhat like a hammer.
+The Hamerkop takes its name from the shape of its head, it has a long bill and crest at the back that looks like a hammer.
 It comes from the Afrikaans word for the hammerhead.
 It’s easy to see why from the pictures below although I think it should have been named ice pick!
-You find
+You find him

 Hamerkop Read More »